AliBariz/AliBariz/README.md

 - 👀 I’m interested in Web Development,Web Design
 - 🌱 I’m currently learning Next.js,React
 - 💞️ I’m looking to collaborate on Web design and Web Development projects
-- 📫 How to reach me email @ alibariz2022@gmail.com
+- 📫 How to reach me?, email @ alibariz2022@gmail.com
 - ⚡ Fun fact: I love to work on new projects.